IBM/BluePic/README.md

 1. Next, scroll to the bottom of the Facebook quick start page where it says `Supply us with your Bundle Identifier` and enter the app's bundle identifier you chose earlier in step 2.

 1. That's it for setting up the BluePic application instance on the Facebook Developer website.
-In the following section, we will link this Facebook application instance to your Bluemix App ID service.
+In the following section, we will link this Facebook application instance to your IBM Cloud App ID service.

-### 2. Configure Bluemix App ID
+### 2. Configure IBM Cloud App ID
-1. Go to your application's page on Bluemix and open your `App ID` service instance:
+1. Go to your application's page on IBM Cloud and open your `App ID` service instance:
 <p align="center"><img src="Imgs/app-id-service.png"  alt="Drawing" height=125 border=0 /></p>

 1. On the page that follows, click the `Identity Providers` button on the side and you should see something like this: